Transport for NSW is working with Crown Lands to acknowledge the historical significance of the Prince Alfred Bridge (timber road viaduct).

-Due to safety concerns, the NSW Government is planning to remove the non-operational section of Prince Alfred Bridge (timber road viaduct) in November 2021.
-The project team will be seeking guidance from the community in October 2021 on a potential tribute to the bridge.
+Due to safety concerns, the NSW Government removed the non-operational section of Prince Alfred Bridge (timber road viaduct) in November 2021.
+Planning continues towards a potential tribute to the bridge.

 The Prince Alfred Bridge was built in 1867 and was the first major bridge crossing over the Murrumbidgee River.
 The southern end of the bridge remains in service today, while a 715-metre section to the north (timber road viaduct) has been closed to traffic since 1984.
 These spans were constructed in 1896, and have been a longstanding historical landmark at Gundagai, representing a bygone era and a glimpse into earlier engineering solutions.

 Transport and Crown Lands are working together with Cootamundra-Gundagai Regional Council to deliver a whole-of-government approach to achieve the best outcome for the community.